microsponsors/registry-contract/README.md

 #### Git tag + DEPLOYS.md
 Each public network deployment is git tagged (starting with `v0.1`) and recorded in [DEPLOYS.md](DEPLOYS.md)

+---

+#### Note on ABIEncoderV2
+This contract is using `pragma experimental ABIEncoderV2`.
+Because both [0x](https://0x.org) and [dydx](https://dydx.exchange/) have been using it for many months, and critical bugs were fixed as far back as Solidity 0.5.4, we think its probably ok to use in production.
+Remarks on this [from the dydx team via Open Zeppelin blog](https://blog.openzeppelin.com/solo-margin-protocol-audit-30ac2aaf6b10/).

+---

 #### Original Setup
 Just for posterity: how this repo was originally put together:
 ```